What does TPD mean?

 When a person is considered to be permanently disabled, they may be able to claim TPD insurance benefits through their superannuation fund.
 This is a lump sum payment that can help them to maintain their quality of life.

-What is considered a total and permanent disability?
+What qualifies as total and permanent disability (TPD)?

 In Australia, TPD is commonly defined as an injury or illness that results in a person being unable to work in their usual occupation or any other form of employment for which they are reasonably suited by training, education or experience.